 Size estimates of the U.S. IT channel tend to vary.
 This may be a function of definition, methodology or limitations in the ways technology companies are classified.

-An even broader interpretation may include the large pool of self-employed, sole-proprietors.
+An even broader interpretation may include the large pool of self-‐employed, sole-‐proprietors.
 These could be individuals providing IT consulting services, web design, mobile app development, or technical support services.
 Some individuals engage in these lines of business on the side, further complicating the sizing process.
-The self-employed segment adds another 208,463 individuals (or about 334,000 in total), resulting in an even broader interpretation of what could be considered the IT channel.
+The self-‐employed segment adds another 203,380 individuals (or about 336,500 in total), resulting in an even broader interpretation of what could be considered the IT channel.

 Conversely, among hardware, software or telecom vendors seeking partners to resell their products or partners to engage with customers on their behalf, many require channel partners of a certain level of scale and sophistication.
-In this scenario, a vendor may focus on the sub-segment of channel firms with 10 or more employees, which equates to 15,288 establishments.
-Following the 80-20 rule, some vendors may focus their efforts on even a narrower slice of the channel, leaving the large remaining segment for less formal engagement (often referred to as the unmanaged channel).
+In this scenario, a vendor may focus on the sub-‐ segment of channel firms with 10 or more employees, which equates to 16,190 establishments.
+Following the 80-‐ 20 rule, some vendors may focus their efforts on even a narrower slice of the channel, leaving the large remaining segment for less formal engagement (often referred to as the unmanaged channel).

 The other component of channel sizing entails estimates of the revenue flowing through or influenced by the channel.
-The traditional rule of thumb is about 70% of non-consumer IT hardware and software is sold through indirect channels.
+The traditional rule of thumb is about two-‐thirds of non-‐consumer IT hardware and software is sold through indirect channels.
 This covers the different types of channel partner firms, such as VARs, solution providers, integrators, MSPs and related, as well as distributors, retailers and any other type of intermediary involved in providing the product or service to the customer.
-Applying the 70% figure to an estimate of U.S. hardware and software sales, yields a ballpark figure of $260 billion flowing through or influenced by the channel.
+Applying the 66% figure to an estimate of U.S. hardware an software sales, yields a ballpark figure of $260 billion flowing through or influenced by the channel.

-IT services can also be resold or distributed through intermediaries.
+Information technology industry services can also be resold or distributed through intermediaries.
 For example, a vendor providing their channel partners a turnkey managed print services solution they can offer their customers.
-Some portion of the $200 billion+ IT services market can be applied to the IT channel sizing calculation.
+Some portion of the $250 billion+ U.S. IT services market can be applied to the IT channel sizing calculation.

 Defining the IT Workforce